 A CPD library is provided for staff in the school Reception area.
-Half-termly 'Teaching and Learning Digests', our in-house e-newsletter produced by the Director of Studies, shares good practice from within our own classrooms, training and research.
+Half-termly 'Teaching and Learning Digests', our in-house e-newsletter, shares good practice from within our own classrooms, training and research.
 Teachers from across the whole school contribute to this CPD initiative.
 A range of teachers provide evidence-informed CPD sessions as part of our Monday night staff meeting programme, as well as for our Initial Teacher Training in-school programme.